roy-jingyang/Org-Learn_Exe_Context/BPM_2022/README.md

 Proceedings. (pp. 163–180).
 Springer.

 NOTE: This README file is created after the publication of the paper.
-However, the algorithm presented in the paper was not modifiled in any way other than being released as part of the OrdinoR package.
+However, the algorithm presented in the paper was not modified in any way other than being released as part of the OrdinoR package.

 # Prerequisites